-The group has carried out a significant review of dentist involvement and determined that while dentists still appreciate the opportunities provided by NHS dentistry, as they progress in their career they wish to develop their skills by providing a wider range of treatments, some of which are not available on the NHS.
-In concentrating on NHS services, mydentist has not provided the opportunities for experienced dentists to develop their practice through offering additional private sessions and this has led to a decrease in the number of hours the group can make available to patients.
-Following clear feedback from dentists, the group has introduced a new affordable private treatment choice for patients which is branded as "myoptions".
+During the previous year the group carried out a significant review of dentist involvement and determined that while dentists still appreciate the opportunities provided by NHS dentistry, as they progress in their career they wish to develop their skills by providing a wider range of treatments, some of which are not available on the NHS.
+In concentrating on NHS services, {my}dentist has not previously provided the opportunities for experienced dentists to develop their practice through offering additional private sessions and this has led to a decrease in the number of hours the group can make available to patients.
+Following clear feedback from dentists, the group initially introduced a limited affordable private dentistry offering "access {my}dentist" in early FY2019 however, the demand for this service led the group to develop a full service affordable offering "{my}options" which offers patients choice of private treatment with transparent pricing options.
+This offering is currently available in 490 practices and is being rolled-out across the group.